datopian/tech.datopian.com/harvesting/README.md

 * **Dataset**: a resulting dataset.
 * **Log (Entry)**: (including errors)

 NB: the term harvester is often used both for a pipeline (e.g. the DCAT Harvester) and for a Source e.g. "XYZ Agency data.json Harvester".
-We prefer to reserve it for the Source.
+We prefer not to use it, or to reserve it for an active Source e.g. "the GSA data.json harvester".

 ### Key Components